jzombie/rich-cms/md-content/Chapter 2.md

 As he grew older, and began to take notice of things around him, we observed that he had a slight degree of hearing.
 When he reached the age when children usually begin talking, he made no attempt to speak, but we could tell by his actions that he could hear certain sounds slightly.
 That was all I wanted to know!
 I was convinced that if he could hear, even slightly, he might develop still greater hearing capacity.
 Then something happened which gave me hope.
 It came from an entirely unexpected source.

 We bought a victrola.
 When the child heard the music for the first time, he went into ecstasies, and promptly appropriated the machine.
 He soon showed a preference for certain records, among them, "It's a Long Way to Tipperary."
 On one occasion, he played that piece over and over, for almost two hours, standing in front of the victrola, with his teeth clamped on the edge of the case.
-Teh significance of this self-formed habit of his did not become clear to us until years afterward, for we had never heard of the principle of "bone conduction" of sound at that time.
+The significance of this self-formed habit of his did not become clear to us until years afterward, for we had never heard of the principle of "bone conduction" of sound at that time.

 Shortly after he appropriated the victrola, I discovered that he could hear me quite clearly when I spoke with my lips touching his mastoid bone, or at the base of his brain.
 These discoveries placed in my possession the necessary media by which I began to translate into reality my Burning Desire to help my son develop hearing and speech.
 By that time he was making stubs at speaking certain words.
 The outlook was far from encouraging, but DESIRE BACKED BY FAITH knows no such word as impossible.